Regional Deduction Rules in the Canary Islands

 The maximum base of the deduction will be 15,000 euros per taxpayer

-The maximum amount of the deduction will be 740 euros per year per taxpayer.
-The previous limit will be 760 euros per year if the taxpayer is under 40 years of age or equal to or greater than 75 years of age and meets certain requirements.
+You can get a 24% deduction of the amounts paid in the tax period for the rent of the habitual residence up to a maximum amount of 740 euros per year per taxpayer which can increase to 760 euros per year if the taxpayer is under 40 years of age or equal to or greater than 75 years of age and meets certain requirements.

-For leasing of habitual residence linked to certain transactions of payment in kind
+• For leasing of habitual residence linked to certain transactions of payment in kind:

-25% of the amounts paid during the corresponding fiscal year, for the rental of the habitual residence.
+• 25% of the amounts paid during the corresponding fiscal year, for the rental of the habitual residence.
 The maximum amount of the deduction will be 1,200 euros per year , both for individual and joint taxation.

-10% of the amounts paid in the tax period by taxpayers, corresponding to any of the following concepts: Repair and maintenance expenses, as well as any other expenses necessary to ensure a property is in a condition to be rented; Expenses for formalizing leasing contracts; Insurance premiums for damages and non-payments and Expenses required to obtain energy efficiency certificates.
+• 10% of the amounts paid in the tax period by taxpayers, corresponding to any of the following concepts: Repair and maintenance expenses, as well as any other expenses necessary to ensure a property is in a condition to be rented; Expenses for formalizing leasing contracts; Insurance premiums for damages and non-payments and Expenses required to obtain energy efficiency certificates.

 The maximum deduction limit is 150 euros per rented property, for both individual and joint taxation.

-75% of the expenses paid by the taxpayer during the year in the form of credit insurance premiums that fully or partially cover the non-payment of rents to which the taxpayer is entitled by reason of the leasing of real estate, located in the Canary Islands, to a third party for housing purposes.
+• 75% of the expenses paid by the taxpayer during the year in the form of credit insurance premiums that fully or partially cover the non-payment of rents to which the taxpayer is entitled by reason of the leasing of real estate, located in the Canary Islands, to a third party for housing purposes.

 The maximum amount of this deduction will be 150 euros per year, both for individual and joint taxation.
+The monthly rent must not exceed 800 euros.

 For unemployed taxpayers

-120 euros for taxpayers receiving unemployment benefits
+120 euros deduction for taxpayers receiving unemployment benefits for at least 6 months during the tax period.

-For illness expenses (general)
+For illness expenses

-12% of the professional expenses and fees paid during the tax period for the provision of services by those who have the status of medical or health professionals, except pharmacists for reasons of prevention, diagnosis and treatment of diseases, dental health, pregnancy and childbirth, accidents and disability, both their own and those of people included in the family minimum.
+12% of the professional expenses and fees paid during the tax period for the provision of services by those who have the status of medical or health professionals, except pharmacists, for reasons of prevention, diagnosis, and treatment of diseases, dental health, pregnancy and childbirth, accidents and disability, both their own and those of people included in the family minimum.

-12% of expenses on the acquisition of devices and accessories , including prescription glasses and contact lenses, which due to their objective characteristics can only be used to compensate for the physical deficiencies of people.
+12% of expenses on the acquisition of devices and accessories, including prescription glasses and contact lenses, which, due to their objective characteristics, can only be used to compensate for the physical deficiencies of people.

 The deduction will have an annual limit of 500 euros for individual taxation and 700 euros for joint taxation, which will be increased by 100 euros for individual taxation when the taxpayer is a person over 65 years of age or with a disability and can prove a degree of disability equal to or greater than 65 percent.

-When the sum of the general tax base and the savings tax base is greater than 45,500 euros in individual taxation or than 60,500 euros in joint taxation, the deduction limit will be 150 euros per taxpayer
+When the sum of the general tax base and the savings tax base is greater than 46,455 euros in individual taxation or than 61,770 euros in joint taxation, the deduction limit will be 150 euros per taxpayer

 For dependent family members with disabilities

-Or 20% of the amounts paid in the tax period for the Social Security contributions of a worker included in the Special System of the General Regime of Social Security for Domestic Employees, when it is proven that people with disabilities need help from third parties and generate the right to the application of the minimum for assistance expenses, with the limit of 500 euros per year per taxpayer.
+• 20% of the amounts paid in the tax period for the Social Security contributions of a worker included in the Special System of the General Regime of Social Security for Domestic Employees, when it is proven that people with disabilities need help from third parties and generate the right to the application of the minimum for assistance expenses, with the limit of 500 euros per year per taxpayer.

 For contributions paid to Social Security for the hiring of domestic employees

-20% of the amounts paid by taxpayers in the tax period for Social Security contributions of a worker included in the Special System for Domestic Employees of the General Social Security Regime, corresponding to the annual contribution of an employee of the family home, which constitutes the habitual residence of the employer.
+If you have children or descendants depending on you, are 75 years old or over, or have a disability and are 65years old or over, you can deduct a 20% of the amounts paid by taxpayers in the tax period for Social Security contributions of a worker included in the Special System for Domestic Employees of the General Social Security Regime, corresponding to the annual contribution of an employee of the family home, which constitutes the habitual residence of the employer.

-The maximum amount of the deduction may not exceed 500 euros per year , regardless of the number of people employed.
+The maximum amount of the deduction may not exceed 500 euros per year, regardless of the number of people employed.

 General Deductions